Dr. Hank Blume

 Email: gynietoc@owu.edu

-Dr. Glenda Y. Nieto-Cuebas is an Associate Professor of Spanish and the George and Louise Peters Professor of World Languages and Cultures.
-She is originally from Puerto Rico, where she earned a B.A. in Fine Arts (Universidad Interamericana, San Germán) and a M.A. in Hispanic Studies (Universidad de Puerto Rico, Mayagüez).
-She received a PhD in Hispanic Literature at the University of Massachusetts, Amherst.
-Before teaching at OWU, she was a Lecturer of Spanish at Amherst College.
+Dr. Glenda Y. Nieto-Cuebas is a Professor of Spanish and the George and Louise Peters Professor of World Languages and Cultures.
+Originally from Puerto Rico, she earned a B.A. in Fine Arts from the Universidad Interamericana in San Germán and an M.A. in Hispanic Studies from the Universidad de Puerto Rico in Mayagüez.
+She received her Ph.D. in Hispanic Literature from the University of Massachusetts, Amherst.
+Before joining the faculty at Ohio Wesleyan University, she served as a Lecturer of Spanish at Amherst College.

-Her upper level courses, publications, and research focus on studying Early Modern Spanish Literature, especially 17th century theatre and its contemporary productions.
-Due to the complexity these texts can convey for undergraduate students, in her classes she often employs hands-on and project-based assignments to help learners obtain a better understanding of this literature and also to have unique and engaging experiences that would be difficult to access otherwise.
-She has designed numerous academic projects and worked one-on-one with students interested in Early Modern Spanish Theatre.
-Some of these collaborations include: adapting, producing and performing plays for a live audience; an Internship focused on translating and adapting medieval romances for a professional shadow puppet show; Theory to Practice Grants and Student Independent Projects Grants that have included research, travel to theatre festivals (in Spain and the U.S) and workshops with international theatre companies (from Spain and Mexico); and presenting at professional conferences with students, among others.
+Dr. Nieto-Cuebas's upper-level courses, publications, and research focus on Early Modern Spanish Literature, particularly 17th-century theatre and its contemporary productions.
+Aware of the challenges these texts can pose for undergraduate students, she often incorporates hands-on, project-based assignments to foster deeper understanding and provide unique, engaging experiences that would otherwise be difficult to access.
+She has designed numerous academic projects and mentored students with interests in Early Modern Spanish Theatre.
+These collaborations have included adapting, producing, and performing plays for live audiences; internships centered on translating and adapting medieval romances for professional shadow puppet productions; and securing Theory-to-Practice Grants and Student Independent Project Grants involving research, travel to theatre festivals in Spain and the U.S., and workshops with international theatre companies from Spain and Mexico.
+She has also co-presented with students at professional conferences.

 Contact Info